Graph visualization: fixing data hairballs

 And when the chart loads, there’s a strong chance you’ll see one of three usual suspects:

-1. The hairball – showing connections that are so dense, they can’t be usefully visualized.
+1. The hairball – with connections that are so dense, they can’t be usefully visualized.

 2. The snowstorm – packed with many small, separate components where nothing stands out.

-3. The starburst – where almost every connection is between a single central node and every other node.
+3. The starburst – where a single node dominates the chart.

 Usual suspect #1: the hairball, the snowstorm and the starburst